List of IGPX characters: Other team members

 Michiru Satomi is the granddaughter of the late founding chairman and CEO of Satomi Heavy Industries.
-Her family allows her to manage Team Satomi in the faint hope that she can turn this failing franchise into a success story.
-Satomi may be young, but she is a hard worker and knows she has a special team, including a one-in-a-million pilot like Takeshi.
+Her family allows her to manage Team Satomi in hopes that she can turn the failing franchise into a success story.
+Though young, she is a hard worker and knows that she has a special team, including a one-in-a-million pilot like Takeshi.